Movement-DAO/move-docs/docs/dao/governance/template.md

 ---
 title: Proposal Template
-sidebar_position: 3
+sidebar_position: 4
 ---

 ---

-*Authors are advised to consider how their proposal will be executed in detail.
-This template is a suggestion—proposal authors can deviate from it. <a target="\_blank" href='/downloads/template.md' download>Download here.</a>*
+_Authors are advised to consider how their proposal will be executed in detail.
+This template is a suggestion—proposal authors can deviate from it. <a target="\_blank" href='/downloads/template.md' download>Download here.</a>_

 ---